-The tobacco used to make good cigars is approximately one to two years old before it is used to make cigars.
+The tobacco used to make cigars is approximately one to two years old before it is used to make cigars.
 Cigars are never "fresh" in the literal sense of the word.
 But as long as cigars are stored in the correct manner, then it is not possible to talk in terms of fresh or old cigars.
-All good tobacconists ensure that cigars are stored in the correct conditions.
+All tobacconists ensure that cigars are stored in the correct conditions.
 So that's one less worry for you.

 Are there vintage years and lesser years for tobacco, just as with wines?

 Yes indeed.
 Plantations may have to cope with unusually bad weather conditions, which naturally take their toll.
 The consequences are often minimal for the filler, which is a blend of tobaccos from various plantations and various countries, the consequences are often slight, but this is not the case with the very expensive wrapper leaf.
 When the climate has revealed its most unpleasant side, serious cigar-makers are confronted with a huge task in finding enough wrapper-leaf of outstanding quality.
 In these years the demand is many times greater than the supply.
 The fact that a year with a poor crop has hardly any effect on the cigar you enjoy is thanks to the inventiveness and expertise of the cigar-maker who has moved heaven and earth to procure the best raw materials for his product.

 What cigars should you give someone when you don't know what he or she smokes?

 There are of course no hard and fast rules.
 The idea that men smoke thick cigars whilst women smoke only slim ones is totally out of date.
 However we can help you in the right direction.
 You might, for instance, consider buying an assortment box or case containing a variety of cigars to enable the recipient to discover his or her favourite.
 You can, of course, choose exceptionally festive cigars such as Hajenius' Cigar of the year - a fine, exceptionally mild after-dinner cigar for a special occasion.